Skip to main content

 The Importance of Diversity

-Finally, PR and marketing firms cannot become allies if their employees do not represent the spectrum of the various communities in our society.
+Finally, PR and marketing firms cannot become allies if their employees do not represent the spectrum of the various marginalized communities in our society.
 Diversity and inclusion must be an integral part of the hiring process to cultivate a cultural environment that promotes equity, inclusion and kindness.
+Genuine queer representation is crucial to avoid rainbow washing and ensure meaningful support for the LGBTQ+ community.
 Without these factors, PR and marketing firms will continue to take advantage of the queer community for commodification purposes instead of embracing what it truly means to be an ally every day.

 Want to learn more about the importance of DE&I in your marketing efforts?
 Contact TEAM LEWIS today.